Churches of Saint Merri and Notre-Dame de Lorette

 In the spring of 2015, WMF collaborated with the City of Paris and the “association pour la sauvegarde de Notre Dame de Lorette” to carry out diagnostic and structural surveys.
 The resulting reports revealed that the Baptistery Chapel in the Church of Notre-Dame de Lorette was in most urgent need of restoration.

 The Chapel’s architectural spaces are decorated with paintings produced by Adolphe Roger between 1833 and 1840.
 The paintings suffer from deterioration due to multiple causes.
 To keep the pictorial matter from falling, the paintings are partly covered by Japanese paper and are therefore less clearly visible.
-Restoration of the 19th century paintings in the Baptism Chapel, funded by a 2014 grant from American Express, began in late 2015 and was completed in 2017.
+Restoration of the nineteenth-century wall paintings in the Baptistery Chapel, funded by a 2014 grant from American Express, began in the fall of 2015 and was completed in 2017.

 Since the Watch listing, Paris’s smaller places of worship have become known to a larger audience; in April 2015 the City of Paris announced the allocation of €80 million for the restoration of the city’s religious buildings.